sparklingdataocean/gh-pages/_posts/2025-01-25-slidingWindowGraph EEG.markdown

     cosPairsUnion = pd.concat([cosPairsUnion, dfCosPairs1], ignore_index=True)
 {% endhighlight %}
 <p></p>

 <p></p>
-<h5>GNN Graph Classification: Model Training.</h5>
+<h4>GNN Graph Classification: Model Training.</h4>
 <p></p>

-<p>To classify EEG data using a graph neural network (GNN), we implemented a training pipeline that incorporates data splitting, model definition, and training steps.
-Below is an overview of the process:</p>
+To classify EEG data using a graph neural network (GNN), we implemented a training pipeline that incorporates data splitting, model definition, and training steps.
+Below is an overview of the process: